fbpx

 2 Years

-IELTS Life SkillsThe English language is used in everyday life, such as at the workplace and in societyVaries from 16-20 minutes, depending on the level
+IELTS Life SkillsThe English language used in everyday life, such as at the workplace and in societyVaries from 16-20 minutes, depending on the level

 Discussion on tasks related to: